 The European powers in the years leading up to World War I had engaged in a massive arms race, building powerful navies and huge conscript armies.
 America built a creditable navy, but the army barely existed.
 Even after 3 years of fighting in Europe, the United States had not significantly expanded its army.

 The Germans knew that the United States did not have an army in being.
 Unlike European armies, the American Army was very small.
 There was no conscription in America.
 They Germans decided to gamble that the U-boat campaign and their massive Spring 1918 offensive would win the War before the Americans could build an army, let alone transport it to France.
-Both were neceessary before America could intervene in force.
-The Germany Navy believe that they coukld inbtercept the troop transports and assured the Reichstag that the U-boats would prevent the Americans from ever arriving in force. comeing.
-It would prove to be the most disasterous gamble in German military history.
+Both were necessary before America could intervene in force.
+The German Navy believed that they could intercept the troop transports and assured the Reichstag that the U-boats would prevent the Americans from ever arriving in force.
+Crown Prince wilhelm urged his father for more aggrssive action, including the resumption of unrestricted submarine warfare.
+It would prove to be the most disasterous gamble in German military history, perhaps all of European military history.
+And incredably one that another German leader would repeat a generation later.

 The war exhausted Allies were elated with the American declaration of war.
 Few Europeans who maintained large standing armies understood that America did not have an army in being to commit to battle.
 Declaring war was one thing, creating an army was a very different matter that would take time, time that the hard pressed Allies could scarsely afford.
 The outcome of the War would hinge on whether the Germans could shift forces west from Russia for a final massive offensive faster than the Americans could form and transport an army to France.
 The Kreigsmarine had assured the Reichstag that American troopshops could never get through the U-boat screen.
 General Pershing and a small staff were dispatched to France, but it would be many months before an American Army of any size could be trained and transported to France.
 The European countries that went to War (except Britain) had large well-armed, conscript forces that could be committed to battle in a short period of time.
 The United States did not.
 Camps were opened all over the country.
 The South was a preferred location because of the warmer weather.
 Trainuing was complocated in a snow drift.
 Given the size of the army American was to build.
 Many new camps were set up and opened.
 Baracks began going up, but this took time.
 In many camps tents had to be used because there were no barrcks.
 Some men were shipped to France without training, to be trained by Pershing in France.
 Men volunteered for service.
 This included men of all social classes, including young men from the elite.
 Some 11,000 men from virtually every Harvard class (1887-1921), for example, served in the War, many as volunteers.
 The motivation was patriotism.
 [Nelson] It soon became evident, however, that a draft would be needed to build the massive army that would be needed to to have an impact on the Western Front.
 Fighting the Germans was not like the war with Spain.
 A massive well-equipped and trained army would be needed.
 Congress enacted only the second draft in American history.
 The lack of a conscription law had been one of the attractions that brought immigrants to America.
 The Germans had, however, managed to significantly shift American public opinion.
 Against all odds, the Germans had managed to turn a country desiring to stay out of the War and with immigrant groups even more strongly opposed to war into an enraged enemy that would turn the tide on the Westen Front.
 Amazingly even conscription did not prove an impediment because of incredibly obtuse German actions.
 German mishandling of its relationship with America was even more starteling because America had a huge German mimority opposed to war, as well as a large Irish minority hostile to the British.
 Unlike the British, hoever, the Germans just could noy envision America as a potentially important player im the War.